brown-band/website/pages/scripts/2001-2002/spring/union.md

 :sd[band counterskates]

 Thank you for coming to the Band’s Final Skating Show of the Season.
-Stop by next semester for football, when the Band will answer the age old question, "which is funnier, a chimpanzee on a trampoline or former president Warren G. Harding?"
+Stop by next semester for football, when the Band will answer the age old question, “which is funnier, a chimpanzee on a trampoline or former president Warren G. Harding?”